Must-Know CPG definitions and Jargon: The Ultimate Guide

 Quality Merchandising: Covering all forms of merchandising and promotional activities, excluding Temporary Price Reductions (TPR).

-Quality Weighted Weeks (QWW): A derivation of Cume Weighted Weeks (CWW), where the reach and frequency of merchandising support is assessed over a given amount of time.
+Quality Weighted Weeks (QWW): A derivation of Cume Weighted Weeks (CWW), where the reach and frequency of merchandising support are assessed over a given amount of time.
 For QWW, only weeks where products have Feature or Display (excluding TPR only) would be included.

 Rack: A floor stand typically built from wire or metal – used for displaying specific products.